biocore/empress/README.md

 triangle whose side lengths are equal to the longest branch/sortest branch and edge lie on the left/right most branch of the select subtree.
 ![Alt text](images/collapsed_selected_tree.png?raw=true)

+# Highlighting tips/internal branches
+To color tips, select the 'Highlight Tips' tab.
+Then select the feature from the metedata you wish to use and the color.
+Next, enter a value you wish to search for in one of the text boxes.
+The 'Lower Bound' is used to to highlight all tips that have a value greater than the value entered in the box.
+For example, say you have a species count feature in your metadata.
+If you enter 5 in the 'Lower
+Bound'.
+'Upper Bound is the same as 'Lower Bound' expect it will color all tips whose value is less than the one entered in the text box.
+'Equals to' will match all tips whose value matches the one in the text box.
+The examlpe below uses colors all all tips that have species count greater than 5 will be colored.